Razrocks/DiceGame/README.md

 index.html
 ```

-and run the website by double clicking the file.
+And run the website by double clicking the file.
 This will launch the html file and allow you to play the game.